sofia-hq/sofia/README.md

 This will interactively guide you to create a config YAML and starter Python file for your agent.

-### Writing Agent Tests
+### Agent Testing and Evaluation

-Nomos provides helper utilities to write tests that validate your agent's responses.
+Nomos provides comprehensive testing utilities to validate your agent's responses and simulate conversations.

+#### Smart Assertions

-Use `smart_assert` to check a single response:
+Use `smart_assert` to validate agent responses using LLM-based evaluation:

 ```python
 from nomos.testing import SessionContext, smart_assert